cloudio-project/cloudio-project.github.io/docs/modbus-cloudio-gateway/data_model.md

 The file is composed of one node, with some objects.
 In the objects are attributes.
 And the attributes have name, type, constraint and description (not mandatory).

 ### Type
-type possible values : ["Boolean", "Integer", "Float", "String"]
+type possible values : ["Boolean", "Integer", "Number", "String"]

 ### Constraint